allthingslinux/tux/docs/content/user/modules/utility/remindme.md

 ## Response Format

-When you set a reminder, the bot confirms with a message like:
+When you set a reminder, the bot confirms with an embed titled **"Reminder Set"** with a description using Discord's timestamp format: `Reminder set for <t:TIMESTAMP:f>.` This shows exactly when your reminder will trigger.
-`✅ OK!
-I will remind you about "Take the laundry out" in 10 minutes.`

-When the time expires, Tux sends you a **Direct Message** containing your reminder text.
-The DM includes the original reminder message and indicates when it was set.
+When the time expires, Tux sends you a **Direct Message** containing an embed with the title **"Reminder"** and a description containing only your reminder text (no timestamp or original message reference).

 ## Error Handling